beeldengeluid/whisper-asr-worker/README.md

 ## Model options

 If you prefer to use your own model that is stored locally, make sure to set `MODEL_BASE_DIR` to the path where the model files can be found.
-A model found locally will take precedence over downloading it from Huggingface or S3 (so, no matter how `W_MODEL` is set, it will ignore it if a model is present locally).

 The pre-trained Whisper model version can be adjusted in the `.env` file by editing the `W_MODEL` parameter.
 Possible options are: